FrancescoDiSalesGithub/mavern-parameters-placeholder/README.md

-# mavern-parameters-placeholder
+# mavern-parameters-placeholder-and-deploy-nexus
-Example of how to set parameters placeholder in a pom file
+Example of how to set parameters placeholder in a pom file and use it for a deploy on nexus3